oc-shopaholic/oc-shopaholic-docs/collection-class/collection-class.md

 # ElementCollection class {docsify-ignore-all}

-The class allow you a flexible tool for working with cached lists of elements.
+The class allow you flexible tool for working with cached lists of elements.

 ElementCollection class
-and [Collection](https://octobercms.com/docs/services/collections) class from laravel framework have some methods, but the logic that they perform within them is different.
+and [Collection](https://octobercms.com/docs/services/collections) class from laravel framework have some methods, but logic that they perform within them is different.

-!> **Attention!**  The opinion that ElementCollection class and [Collection](https://octobercms.com/docs/services/collections) class from laravel framework are the same is wrong.
+!> **Attention!**  The opinion that ElementCollection class and [Collection](https://octobercms.com/docs/services/collections) class from laravel framework are same is wrong.

 Object of ElementCollection class processes arrays of element IDs without getting full data of elements.
 Object receive ElementItem objects only in methods of getting lists of items